DavidMercier/NIMS/doc/models.rst

 Load-Displacement curves
 -------------------------

+Parameters such as contact load :math:`F_\text{c}` and depth of penetration :math:`h` are recorded during loading and unloading steps of the indentation test.

 Loading
 +++++++++

-Parameters such as contact load :math:`F_\text{c}` during loading and unloading and depth of penetration :math:`h` are recorded during indentation tests.

 A schematic of the load-displacement curve obtained from nanoindentation experiment is given Figure 2.